-- Purchased Item - The main Item record that represents the Inventory that you purchase from your Vendors and count on your Stock Counts
+- Purchased Item - The main Item record that represents the Inventory purchased from your Vendors and counted on Stock Counts

-- Recipe Item - The Recipes that you prepare at your Restaurants.
-These Items are made up of Purchased Items and other Recipe Items, and can be Mapped directly to the Menu Items that are imported from your POS System.
+- Recipe Item - The Recipes that are prepared at your Restaurants.
+These Items are made up of Purchased Items and other Recipe Items and can be Mapped directly to the Menu Items that are imported from your POS System.
 Click here to learn more about Recipe Costing in R365

 - Sales Item - The Items that are sold to AR Customers on the AR Invoice

 For the purpose of this training article, the process for creating Purchased Items will be explained here.
 Review the training articles for Recipe Items and Sales Items to learn how to create them in R365.

 Purchased Item records can be created via the Import Tool or Manually.
 To manually create a Purchased Item, hover over the 'Item' menu on the top ribbon and then the 'Setup' sub-menu and select 'New Purchased Item'.
 A blank Purchased Item record will open in a new tab.